The Academy Curriculum

 2.Discussion: We devote the entirety of our class time in The Academy to discussing what we have read and taking seriously the ideas that we have encountered.
 It is particularly through discussion that our students become active, contributing members of their classrooms, earning their education and refining their beliefs.
 This is opposed to the passive approach to education wherein students are meant merely to receive information and try their best to remember it.
 In accordance with the Oxbridge model of education, professors or students may offer brief contextual lectures as an aid to discussion.

-4.Presentation and Defense: In each course, students create presentations, defend papers, conduct experiments, demonstrate proofs, and/or develop and display creative work in order to show their academic progress to the broader university community.
+4.Presentation and Defense: In each course, students create presentations, defend papers, and/or develop and display creative work in order to show their academic progress to the broader university community.
 Preparing and delivering presentations assists students in developing their public speaking skills and academic confidence.

 5.Evaluation and Feedback: Students in humanities courses end each semester by participating in oral examinations with an Academy faculty panel.
 Oral examinations provide students the opportunity to express and defend the ideas that have caught hold of their minds and imaginations during the course of the semester.